 How do you deal with these experiences?

 Sometimes better, sometimes worse.
 Sometimes I come home and have to stare out into my garden first.
 It takes me a week to even start writing and editing.
-Sometimes it is really difficult to have to revisit again and again the cruelty that is experienced there.
+Sometimes it is really difficult to have to revisit the cruelty again and again that is experienced.

 On location I’m focussed, I hold on to the fact that I’m doing something for people.
 That motivates me.
 My horror at the hellish situation keeps growing, but it also grounds me.
 I am learning to appreciate what I have.
 When we asked this boy his name, he angrily replied that he no longer remembered it.
 He has been homeless at the train station for five years.
 When we asked about his parents, he yelled at us: